SAVE THE DATE!

-The Summer School “Methods in Language Sciences” will take place from Monday 15 to Friday 19 July 2024.
+The 5th edition of the Summer School “Methods in Language Sciences” will be held from Monday 14 to Friday 18 July 2025.

 Top quality research requires outstanding methodological skills.
-That is why the Department of Linguistics and the Department of Translation, Interpreting and Communication of Ghent University will jointly organize a Summer School on “Methods in Language Sciences” in July 2024.
+That is why the Department of Linguistics and the Department of Translation, Interpreting and Communication of Ghent University will jointly organize a Summer School on “Methods in Language Sciences” on 14-18 July 2025.
 The summer school caters to (junior and senior) researchers from various scientific disciplines such as e.g. linguistics, translation and interpreting studies, psycholinguistics and language acquisition research, computational linguistics, sociolinguistics and pragmatics, linguistic ethnography etc.

-The Summer School offers 10 multi-day modules on various topics, covering both quantitative and qualitative methods.
+The Summer School offers 11 multi-day modules on various topics, covering both quantitative and qualitative methods:

 - Introduction to R